tilkynntu-is/tilkynntu-project/README.md

     - JavaScript: The dynamic elements of the web application, enhancing user interactions and functionality.

 + **Backend Developers**
-  - Developed by: [ Hinrik, Ingþór ]
+  - Developed by: [ Hinrik, Ingthor ]

     - Python: The primary programming language used for server-side logic.
     - Django: A micro web framework that simplifies the development of web applications.